Patient Registry Program

 If you are expecting a baby and do not have a family physician or nurse practitioner, the Patient Registry will assign you to a family physician or nurse practitioner for your prenatal care only.

 Are there health care services I can access now while waiting?

 While you are waiting to be assigned a family doctor or nurse practitioner, you can access many primary care and health screening services that support your health and well-being, including:

-To help manage conditions, including: high cholesterol/high blood pressure, weight management, irritable bowel syndrome, diverticulosis, crohns/colitis, food allergies/lactose intolerance, celiac disease, osteoporosis, healthy meal planning.
+- Registered Dietitian Service – Dietitians are able to help manage conditions, including: high cholesterol/high blood pressure, weight management, irritable bowel syndrome, diverticulosis, crohns/colitis, food allergies/lactose intolerance, celiac disease, osteoporosis, healthy meal planning